 Please help your child become familiar with their route by walking it together.
 Teach your child to cross the street only at the location indicated on the route and to follow these safety rules:

 Safety patrol members will be posted before and after school at the crosswalks as indicated in the written description of the route.
 Remember to tell your child to follow the patrol member’s instructions.
-The route will be reviewed yearly and may change as conditions along the route change.
+The routes may be reviewed yearly and may change as conditions along the route change.